What is the 5W Citation Source Audit Q1 2026 and how was it created?

 03 / How This Was Built

 This is a synthesis report.
 5W did not independently run the underlying primary research and did not independently verify the data.
-The report integrates findings from nine separately published studies covering January 2025 through April 2026, and surfaces patterns where the studies converge.
+The report integrates findings from eleven separately published studies covering January 2025 through May 2026, and surfaces patterns where the studies converge.

 The studies use different units of measurement — some count citation events, others source domains, others unique prompts.
 The table below reports each in its native unit.
 Full URLs and publication dates appear in References & Limitations.